Table of Contents

 A copyeditor will do their job based on pre-determined requirements.
 They also routinely have guidelines as a reference.

 On another note, a copyeditor works to produce compelling and engaging content.
-Good copywriting will produce persuasive copies highly effective for advertising, marketing and promotion purpose.
+Good copywriting will produce persuasive copy that is highly effective for advertising, marketing, and promotion purposes.

 Good copywriting also influences audiences’ behavior and persuades them to take action, such as signing up for a subscription or making product purchases.
 When writing copywriting materials, a copywriter will think of the audience in mind and capture their interest.

 3. Skills required to be a good copyeditor and a good copywriter

 Good copyeditors need to have specific skills.
 They must follow style guidelines and know the correct standard for each publication.